HassanKashif-pro/Frontend-Crash-Course/README.md

   | Like rem, em, px and for color we have RGB, HEx etc.
 * Block vs. Inline
   | Two Elements used to show paragraphs or text with special props.
+* Box Model
+  | This is am important topic to understand Box Models as they are used frequently.